PorktoberRevolution/ReStockPBR/README.md

 # ReStockPBR

 This mod is a derivative of the original [ReStock and ReStock+ projects](https://github.com/PorktoberRevolution/ReStocked).
 It brings several core features
-- Parametrically based shading (PBR) materials and reauthored textures to most KSP and KSP MH parts
+- Physically based shading (PBR) materials and reauthored textures to most KSP and KSP MH parts
 - A team color solution allowing recoloring of all parts we have worked on
 - Additional new part replacements compared to base restock (Mk2 parts and a few others)
 - Several new Restock+ parts

 ## Caution and Warning

+This mod does not try as hard as Restock to be a seamless stock replacement.
+Upgrading from a base install of KSP or a Restock one may result in vessels with strange variants, though nothing should actualy break saves or vessels.

-This mod is in a highly alpha state.
+This mod is in a highly alpha state, and is not QAed as extensively as the base Restock product.
 Things are not done and may break without warning.
-Not all parts are completed, `worklist.md` contains the current scope
+Not all parts are completed, `GameData/worklist.md` contains the current scope of work.

 ## Dependencies